abriotde/openhems-sample/readme.md

  - devices witch start on plug like electrique car
  - connected devices like washing-machine.

 * A server we named "homeassistant" installed with debian based Linux OS connected to local lan.
 The script scripts/home-assistant.sh let you to install Home-Assistant.
-But if you have already a Home-Assistant install use it.
+But if you have already a Home-Assistant install use it
+ - Python3 tested on 3.9
+ - Systemd older than v240

 * In your internet box
  - Create a domain name that we named $DOMAINNAME.